ktvoelker/argon/README.markdown

 manually move the window to that tile.
 * I want certain kinds of windows to always be placed in particular tiles.

+In summary, I want to minimize the work I have to do, both with the keyboard and with my mind.
+For me, minimizing mental work requires maximizing the predictability of the window manager's behavior.